themostclueless/qeaml.github.io/pages/skol.md

 Why would you need random chance in a dataset language?
 I have no idea!

 I never got around to implementing either of these languages.
 I'm pretty sure the reason is obvious.
-But we can cleary draw paralles between these two languages and Skol.
+But we can cleary draw parallels between these two languages and Skol.

 ### Exk